mattermost/docs/source/deployment/deployment.md

 Connects to and manages supported databases.

-### Mattermost Server in High Availability Configuration (Enterprise Edition only, available 2016)
+### Mattermost Server for Horizontal Scaling

+_Enterprise Edition only, available 2016_

 Large organizations needing high scale, high availability configurations can contact the Enterprise team for advisory on how to configure and size Mattermost Enterprise Edition to support their specific needs.